 - Blade up areas where only wheel tracks will develop no treatments required. - Surface bladed by grader to smooth out ground surface to allow vehicle movements.
 No tree removal.
 Topsoil will be bladed off by grader and windrowed for later respreading at completion of data recording, to preserve the soil structure.
-Whoa boys or roll over banks to be provided as per details in Appendix P. - At the conclusion of activities, or as part of progressive rehabilitation, or the anticipated onset of a significant rainfall event which will require the site to be abandoned, topsoil would be respread and ripped into the soil surface. - Works on grade (>2%)-Surface bladed by grader to smooth out ground surface to allow vehicle movements.
+Whoa boys or roll over banks to be provided as per details in Appendix P. - At the conclusion of activities, or as part of progressive rehabilitation, or the anticipated onset of a significant rainfall event which will require the site to be abandoned, topsoil would be respread and ripped into the soil surface. - Works on grade (>2%)- Surface bladed by grader to smooth out ground surface to allow vehicle movements.
 No tree removal.
 Topsoil will be bladed off by grader and windrowed for later respreading at completion of data recording, to preserve the soil structure.
 Whoa boys or roll over banks to be provided as per details in Appendix P. - At the conclusion of activities, or as part of progressive rehabilitation, or the anticipated onset of a significant rainfall event which will require the site to be abandoned, topsoil would be respread and ripped into the soil surface. - Wooded communities e.g. Lancewood/Bullwaddy For most of the program wherever practical, activities should be planned to avoid impacts to Lancewood and Bullwaddy vegetation communities.
-Where this is not possible, the vegetation community would require measures as follows: - A survey line of 5 m maximum should be cleared by the dozer removing the trees.
-Felled trees should be pushed to the side to enable vehicle access through the site. - Following clearing the topsoil bladed off by grader and windrowed for later respreading with the vegetated material at completion of data recording. - The line preparation will require blading to a sufficient depth, no greater than 150 mm, to enable the safe access of the vehicles.
-The purpose of the blading is to reduce the risk of tyre puncture from the Lancewood which is known to snap off at ground level leaving a spike protruding. - Whoa boys or roll over banks to be provided as per detail in Appendix P. - At the conclusion of activities, or as part of progressive rehabilitation, or the anticipated onset of a significant rainfall event which will require the site to be abandoned, topsoil would be respread at a thickness of 150 mm and ripped into the soil surface. - Felled vegetation will be evenly spread over the top soiled area to provide additional protection against erosion. - Seasonally inundated areas Similar to the wooded communities described above, high clay content soils (vertosols) are also found in seasonally inundated areas and in the southern survey area.
+Where this is not possible, the vegetation community would require measures as follows: - A survey line of 3.5 to 5 m maximum cleared by the dozer avoiding trees where possible, but selective clearing if required.
+Felled trees to be pushed to the nearby bushland to enable vehicle access through the site, but reinstated post survey. - Following clearing the topsoil bladed off by grader and windrowed for later respreading with the vegetated material at completion of data recording. - The line preparation will require blading to a sufficient depth, no greater than 150 mm, to enable the safe access of the vehicles where required.
+The purpose of the blading is to reduce the risk of tyre puncture from the Lancewood which is known to snap off at ground level leaving a spike protruding. - Whoa boys or roll over banks to be provided as per detail in Appendix P. - At the conclusion of activities, or as part of progressive rehabilitation, or the anticipated onset of a significant rainfall event which will require the site to be abandoned, topsoil would be respread at a thickness of 150 mm and ripped into the soil surface. - Felled vegetation will be evenly spread over the top soiled area to provide additional protection against erosion. - Seasonally inundated areas Similar to the wooded communities described above, high clay content soils (vertosols) are also found in seasonally inundated areas (i.e. wetlands/floodplains).
 Unlike the wooded areas these clays continue at depth, making the scraping back of topsoil less effective in keeping bulldust down and preserving soil structure.

-The recommendation in these locations is that line preparation would consist primarily of the vehicles traversing directly of the annual grasses, flattening or slashing for data acquisition i.e. blade up.
+The recommendation in these include:

+- line preparation with vehicles traversing directly of the annual grasses, flattening or slashing for data acquisition i.e. blade up (noting bushfire precautions recommended). - Where soils have been compacted in the seasonally inundated areas, a light ripping to break up the surface is recommended to promote growth of stratum 3 grasses.